 A skills test is an assessment used to provide an unbiased, objective and a validated evaluation of a candidate’s ability to perform the duties listed in the job description.
 A good skill assessment includes questions that will help recruiters evaluate whether a candidate has the required knowledge to perform on-the-job tasks (such as working experinence with Java, Python,etc.) and is capable of accurately measuring key performance metrics.
 The format of skills test can either be an offline evaluation or an online code sharing test.

 Physical ability tests are used to assess a candidate's strength and endurance.
 Such tests are only relevant where the job role demands significant physical exertion.

 Below are the important elements to consider while choosing the type of pre-employment assessment to add to your existing hiring funnel.

-- Research your vendors.
+- Research your vendors and their products.